qdiaps/djinni-parser/README.md

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/).
 2. Create a new project.
 3. In the `APIs & Services > Library` section, find and enable two APIs:
     - Google Sheets API
     - Google Drive API
 4. In the `Credentials` section, click `Create Credentials > Service Account`.
-5. Fill in your name and click `Create.`.
+5. Fill in your name and click `Create`.
 Select the role `Editor`.
 6. Click on the created service account email, go to the `Keys > Add Key > Create new key > JSON`.
 7. The file will download to your computer.
 Rename it to `creds.json` and save it - you'll need it later.